Facebook changes algorithm to curb 'tiny group' of spammers

 The algorithm behind the News Feed determines which posts people see from friends, advertisers and other sources, and the order in which they appear depending on how users responded to previous posts.

-Facebook, which has 2 billion monthly active users, frequently tweaks its computer code.
+Facebook, which has 2 billion monthly active users, frequently tweaks the computer code behind the News Feed.

+The latest tweak will have a negligible effect, said Jennifer Grygiel, a Syracuse University communications professor who monitors social media, in a telephone interview, adding that Facebook needs to hire more content moderators.

+"Communications platforms used to employ a whole lot more humans, but what we've been led to believe now is that technology will solve everything," Grygiel said.

 In May, Facebook announced a change that would give lower prominence to links that lead to pages full of deceptive or annoying ads.